After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

   - Configurable parameters are: _codec scores_ and _filename scores_.

-_Note: For Feederbox/Plexbox setups, all the commands below will be done on the Plexbox._
+_Note: For Feederbox/Plexbox setups, you can install this in either._

 # First Time Setup